 ABS AND LEGS WORKOUT

-Now that we know our abs are so much more than a six pack, let’s put it all together with a workout!!
+Now that we know our abs are so much more than a six pack (and that while most want to be able to see abs, they serve an important purpose), let’s put it all together with a workout!!
 No crunches, no sit ups and nope not even a plank today.

 Working your core in different ways is key to hitting all the different muscles and one way we often neglect, but works instantly is BALANCE.
 Not only will it force you to tighten your core right away, but improve your running.